 Social and emotional learning (SEL) can prevent and reduce the effects of bullying.
 For students who bully others, SEL can decrease aggressive and controlling behavior and increase their ability to be respectful and kind.
 For victims of bullying, SEL can improve confidence and self-worth and reduce social withdrawal.
 SEL can also positively transform a school’s climate and culture and help all students learn the skills needed to cooperate, empathize, and form healthy relationships with others.

 Here are five ways SEL can reduce bullying.
 Explore these lessons, activities, and resources with your students this month — and all year — to act against bullying.

 It should come as no surprise that school safety and incidents of bullying can be reduced when educators foster caring and supportive relationships with students.
 Poor or unhealthy relationships are a major risk factor for poor academic performance and increase the likelihood a student will engage in negative behaviors such as bullying.
 Strong student-teacher relationships have been shown to positively impact students’ behavior and academic achievement.
 These benefits are long-lasting and can help students become healthy, productive members of society.

 Take Action: Prioritize strengthening relationships with your students.
 Show them that you care about them and create consistent structure, rules, and disciplinary practices.
-Check out our article 5 Strategies for Building Relationships with Students for more actionable tips.

 Both students who bully and victims of bullying typically have fewer friends than their peers, so they can benefit from learning how to create healthy relationships.
 SEL teaches students how to respect, empathize, and cooperate with others.
 It can also increase students’ confidence, social engagement, and relationship skills.
 Teaching these skills to all students can improve social relationships and reduce negative social hierarchies that promote exclusion, fear, and resentment.